microsoft/spatialaudio-unity/Documentation/QuickStart.md

 For an example, see the [sample project manifest.](../samples/MicrosoftSpatializerSample/Packages/manifest.json)

-Plugin package can also be downloaded from GitHub releases and imported into the project using `Assets > Import Package > Custom Package` menu.
+The plugin package can also be downloaded from GitHub releases and imported into the project using `Assets > Import Package > Custom Package` menu.

 ## 2. Configure the project to use Microsoft Spatializer
 - Open the project settings using `Edit > Project Settings`